<< Pinscape Resources Home

 About the LEDWIZ.DLL replacement

-This version of LEDWIZ.DLL is based on the one in cithraidt's LWCloneU2 project.
-It's an open-source replacement for the manufacturer's DLL, with many improvements:
+This version of LEDWIZ.DLL is a fork of the open-source LedWiz DLL replacement in cithraidt's LWCloneU2 project, with many virtual pin cab-related additions.
+It's a full replacement for the manufacturer's DLL, with numerous improvements over the original:

 • Pinscape device support